 In daily whole-group sessions, you'll cover current issues in education such as equity and inclusion, and cognitive science.
 You'll meet regularly with fellow teachers from your academic discipline and Klingenstein Center instructors to examine current teaching practice and to develop curriculum and assessments that you can use immediately.
 Curriculum groups include Elementary Education, English, History, Modern and Classical Languages, Math, Science, Arts, and Experiential Education.

-If accepted, you will receive a fully-funded fellowship for the program, which covers all tuition, fees, and boarding costs (when applicable).
-Upon successful completion of the program, you'll earn four graduate credits from Teachers College, Columbia University which may be applied to future graduate study, including the Klingenstein Center's Masters Degree Programs in Independent School Leadership.
+If accepted, you will receive a fully-funded fellowship for the program, which covers all tuition, fees, housing and meals during the program.
+Upon successful completion of the academic program, you'll earn four graduate-level credits from Teachers College, Columbia University which may be applied to future study, including the Klingenstein Center's Masters Degree Programs in Independent School Leadership.
 Most essentially, you'll finish the program affirmed, inspired, and equipped to continue to improve as a teacher and advocate for your students.

 Your KSI experience begins with your application via the Teachers College Office of Admissions.
-Applications for the Summer 2022 program are closed.
-To be notified when the Summer 2023 application is available, please use our Contact Us form.
+Applications for the Summer 2023 program are now open.
+The application deadline has been extended to March 1, 2023.

 Learn more about the Program requirements and the application process in the FAQ section.